-- Disconnect the negative battery cable. - 2.
+- 1. Disconnect the negative battery cable. - 2.
 Place a container below the filter to catch spilled fuel. - 3.
-Using pliers, open and slide the hose clamps away from the fuel filter. - 4.
+Using a pliers, open and slide hose clamps from fuel filter. - 4.
 Remove hoses from filter. - 5.
 Install new filter in proper flow direction in fuel line. - 6.
 Secure with hose clamps. - 7.
-Connect the negative battery cable when finished.
+Reconnect the negative battery cable when finished.